ibrahimkurban/motion_planning_for_spot/README.md

     * Click the link printed in the output (e.g., `http://localhost:7000`) to view the visualizer.
     * Run subsequent cells to generate the terrain, plan the footsteps, and simulate the motion.

-## 🛠️ Solvers

 * **Mosek**: Used for the Mixed-Integer Convex Optimization / GCS footstep planning.
 * **SNOPT / IPOPT**: Used for non-linear trajectory optimization tasks within Drake.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.